hoffoo/vim-grails-console/README.md

 TODO:

 - Search upwards if we are in a sub directory of a grails project
+- Regex upwards to find the test function name, rather than passing it with the cursor

 Resources:
 http://www.objectpartners.com/2012/02/28/using-vim-as-your-grails-ide-part-2/ - mostly modified the test script from here